-- Record the incident on blue form. - If RPI takes place record in the bound and numbered book (A member of the steps team will report this RPI to Essex Health and Safety). - Phone the parent/ guardian to discuss and if deemed necessary invite them into School for a meeting to discuss. - Highlight behaviour to social worker if the pupil has one. - Begin anxiety mapping (for minimum of 2 weeks). - Complete a roots and fruits chart (with their parent or guardian if possible). - Write or amend a Predict and Prevent or Individual Risk Management Plan with support from Steps team if needed. - Ensure copies of the previous, current and new IRMP's are kept and saved in the STEPS folder on the staff shared drive. - Send home the IRMP for parents to read and sign. - Review annually or as needed if behaviours change
+- Record the incident on blue form. - If Restrictive Physical Intervention (RPI) takes place record in the bound and numbered book (A member of the therapeutic thinking team will report this RPI to Essex Health and Safety). - Phone the parent/ guardian to discuss and if deemed necessary invite them into School for a meeting to discuss. - Where agreed in advance with SLT and parents, the parent may be emailed to inform them of an RPI. - ➤ Highlight behaviour to social worker if the pupil has one. - Consider approaches/ next steps from the graduated approach document. - > Amend or create all relevant documentation as required. - Ensure copies of the previous, current and new IRMP's are kept and saved in the therapeutic thinking folder on the staff shared drive. - > Send home the Individual Risk Management Plan/ Reduction Plan IRMP/IRRP for parents to read and sign. - Ensure Audit of Need is signed by therapeutic thinking and headteacher. - Review six monthly or as needed if behaviours change